HarikalarKutusu/cv-tbox-split-maker/README.md

 To prepare:

 - Clone the repo and cd into it
-- Use `Python v3.12.x+`, create a venv and activate it.
+- Use `Python v3.12.x+`, create a venv and activate it (prefer latest - we work with latest and do not check compatibility issues in older versions).
 - Run `pip install -U -r requirements.txt` to install the dependencies.
 - Put your downloaded dataset(s) into a directory (e.g. `/downloaded_datasets/cv-corpus-18.0-2024-06-14/*.tar.gz`)
 - If you work with delta releases, put them also into the same directory (e.g. `/downloaded_datasets/cv-corpus-19.0-delta-2024-09-13/*.tar.gz`)
 - Create a directory for expanded dataset files (e.g. `/datasets` which would include subdirs like `cv-corpus-18.0-2024-06-14/<lc>` when expanded)
-- Edit `conf.py` to point to them
+- Edit `conf.py` to point to these directories and specify the versions you want to work with.
 - Run `python extract.py` to extract only the .tsv files from the datasets (see above for options)
-- Run `python merge_delta.py` to merge previous full versions with new delta versions (do not forget to run the `s1` algorithm for in this case)
+- (If working with delta) Run `python merge_delta.py` to merge previous full versions with new delta versions (do not forget to run the `s1` algorithm for in this case)
 - Run `python collect.py` to copy the metadata files into the internal working area
 - Run the aplitting algoritm(s) you desire